 A feature of the Montecarlo R1 that was unnecessary in the Town and Country, were the lower anchor attachment guides.
 The lower anchors are right there, plain sight, you won’t miss them.
 Some parents have vehicles where the lower anchors were almost dismissed completely and just went to seat belt because they were so hard to access.
 That’s where these little guys can come in handy.
 Simply attach them to your lower anchors and it helps guide the rigid connectors onto the bars.
 Releasing the connectors isn’t a concern, it’s just getting them attached in some vehicles that can be tricky.

 Overall the kids give the Montecarlo R1 a thumbs up with it probably being most suited to the younger booster user we tried.
 It really became well liked as it was used more in the Town and Country.
 They loved the head wings and the cover was really nice and soft, much more than our other seats.
 The lower anchors make it easy to install and keep in place when unoccupied and it also seems it would work in a three across situation.
 It also kept the booster in place nicely.
 We tried it in an older Cavalier and it was a bit tippy for the newest of the booster riders.
 She had a hard time keeping upright, but it would probably be fine for an older, more experienced rider.
 For the price point though, it could be a little deeper and the head support could adjust higher as it does not become a backless booster.
 The Montecarlo R1 should get most children to around 8 years old, but as kids need boosters for 3-4 years after that, it’s disappointing it would be outgrown so soon.
-Now if you have a petite child like Evan above, or a smaller torsoed child like Addison, the price may work out better in the end.
+Now if you have a petite child like one of our models above, or a smaller torsoed child, the price may work out better in the end.
 It also doesn’t have a cup holder.
 Not a big deal as most cup holders on boosters don’t do a good job at holding drinks, but kids like having a little place to put things when in the vehicle.